Hello friends,

 These very essential nutrients along with other vitamins and minerals in rice water, is known to make hair healthier, more manageable (good for people with coarse or frizzy hair) and reduce breakage.
 As a matter of fact, a 2010 study paper published by the International Journal of Cosmetic Science backs these claims.
 The paper suggests that 'Yu-Su-Ru' (hair water rinse obtained from washing rice) exhibited multiple haircare benefits including improvement of hair elasticity and lowering surface friction.

 Rice water is not limited to boosting hair growth only.
-The high amount of antioxidants and nutrients in this liquid can also help considerably in improving skin's elasticity, soothe skin irritations and improve its health to give you a soft and glowing skin.
+The high number of antioxidants and nutrients in this liquid can also help considerably in improving skin's elasticity, soothe skin irritations and improve its health to give you a soft and glowing skin.
 Rice water is also said to provide protection from the sun and prevent age-spots, which makes it all the more desirable in the skincare regime.
+Whether you use it as rice water toner for skin or as a rice water hair rinse, the benefits are visible with regular use.

 How to Make Rice Water at Home